5 Tips for Wearing and Caring for Your Scleral Lenses

 Proper care is key when it comes to scleral contact lenses.
 Learn five must-know tips for wearing and caring for yours.

 Scleral contact lenses are nothing short of a revolution in eye care.
 These life-changing lenses can treat various conditions, including many that don’t respond to any other existing treatments.
 When used correctly, they are also some of the safest lenses available.
 However, “when used correctly” is the key phrase.
-If you neglect to follow proper care instructions with your scleral lenses, you could be exposing yourself to some pretty serious risks, including eye infection and damage to your vision.
+If you neglect to follow proper care instructions with your dry eye scleral lenses, you could be exposing yourself to some pretty serious risks, including eye infection and damage to your vision.
 With that in mind, here are five critical tips for taking care of your scleral lenses to protect both your lenses and your eyes.